mikolmogorov/Ragout/docs/USAGE.md

 ### Phylogenetic tree

 Ragout algorithm requires a phylogenetic tree as input.
-This tree could be inferred automatically from the information about breakpoints between the input genomes.
+This tree could be inferred automatically from the breakpoint configuration of the input genomes.
 The automatic inference generally produces a good approximation of a real phylogeny and is therefore recommended for most of the purposes.
 However, if you already have the tree structure from a different source,